IMPORT TARIFFS - LATEST NEWS & UPDATES

 Under USMCA, a vast majority of goods traded between the member countries can receive preferential tariff treatment.
 This means products imported from Mexico will have a reduced duty.
 For certain products like agricultural goods and textiles, tariffs will be removed completely.

-Other products subject to preferential tariff treatment under USMCA include:
+Other products that enjoy preferential tariff treatment under USMCA include:

 • Industrial goods